 You should go through lottery if you conceivably think you will be on campus next year.
 You should communicate with your roommate about your plans, however.
 Any student who is without a roommate at any point during the summer will be assigned a new roommate (either a current Knox student or a transfer student).
-Two students who are living alone in a double somewhere in the same building may be consolidated into the same room at the end of lottery.
+Two students who are living alone in a double somewhere in the same building may be consolidated into the same room at the end of lottery or over the summer.

 All spaces muct be filled to submit an application.
-But if for some reason, there is an open space in your room, apartment, or block (for example, if someone does not return next year), this space will likely be filled by the Campus Life Office.
+But if for some reason, there is a space become open in your room, apartment, or block (for example, if someone does not return next year), this space will likely be filled by the Campus Life Office.
 This also may apply to spaces left open temporarily because a student is studying off-campus, if the space is needed.
 We encourage all students who think they will live on campus next year to go through housing lottery, but also to communicate with roommates and suite mates about their likelihood of returning or studying off-campus.
 Students who go through housing lottery with no intention of living on campus next year might think they're helping a roommate get a large room as a single, but what they're really doing is opening up their roommate or apartment-mates to living with a student not of their choosing.
 Please contact the Campus Life Office if you have any questions or need help in making a housing lottery decision.

 If you have been granted post baccalaureate study, you will not be eligible for on-campus housing.

 First, don't be picky.
 If you have a group of two or three people, consider combining with another group and tendering an application for each apartment size.
 Being a part of multiple apartment lotteries is very important; people lose out on a chance for an apartment every year because they hang all their chances on only one of the lotteries.